candid82/joker/README.md

 - Be suitable for scripting (lightweight, fast startup).
 This is something that Clojure is not good at and my personal itch I am trying to scratch.
 - Be user friendly.
 Good error messages and stack traces are absolutely critical for programmer's happiness and productivity.
 - Provide some tooling for Clojure and its dialects.
 Joker has [linter mode](#linter-mode) which can be used for linting Joker, Clojure and ClojureScript code.
 It catches some basic errors.
-Joker can also be used for pretty printing EDN data structures (very basic algorithm at the moment).
+Joker can also format (pretty print) Clojure code (see [format mode](#format-mode)) or EDN data structures.
 For example, the following command can be used to pretty print EDN data structure (read from stdin):

 ```
 joker --hashmap-threshold -1 -e "(pprint (read))"
 ```

  There is [Sublime Text plugin](https://github.com/candid82/sublime-pretty-edn) that uses Joker for pretty printing EDN files.
 [Here](https://github.com/candid82/joker/releases/tag/v0.8.8) you can find the description of `--hashmap-threshold` parameter, if curious.
-Tooling is one of the primary Joker use cases for me, so I intend to improve and expand it.
 - Be as close (syntactically and semantically) to Clojure as possible.
 Joker should truly be a dialect of Clojure, not a language inspired by Clojure.
 That said, there is a lot of Clojure features that Joker doesn't and will never have.
 Being close to Clojure only applies to features that Joker does have.

 ## Project Non-goals